 7. Freedom and flexibility

 Before tackling Vietnam on two wheels, consider the risks and in protective equipment.
-Still, for those with the skills, good judgement and a sense of adventure, the trip will go down as one of life’s most thrilling and educational journeys.
+Still, for those with the skills, good judgement, and a sense of adventure, the trip will go down as one of life’s most thrilling and educational journeys.
+Check out the top 5 reasons why you should travel to Vietnam to understand more about this beautiful country.